STUD DOG TERMS

 HOW IT WORKS

-When she is dropped off we will ask for copies of her paperwork - pedigree, registration, and all health testing if it has not already
+When she is dropped off if we require copies of her paperwork - pedigree, registration, and all health testing if it has not already

-When she is finished breeding you may pick her up with all the paperwork on our stud dog and his
+When she is finished breeding you may pick her up with all the paperwork on our stud dog, his registration pedigree and health clearances

 Everyone will have some questions which we try to answer.

 Yes there will always be a contract signed by both of us as well as a witness.
 Even if we are long time friends, I would rather have